aarontrowbridge/QuIPS/README.md

 A quantum compuatation begins with specifying a list of successive gates and measurements.
 We shall call this quantum information process a *quip*.
 Additionally, the number of qubits, *N* must be specified.

-As an example of what a *quip* currently looks like, here is a julia vector containing the instructions to put 2 qubits into an entangled Bell singlet state and measure them, the results should be correlated.
+As an example of what a *quip* currently looks like, here is a Julia vector containing the instructions to put 2 qubits into an entangled Bell singlet state and measure them, the results should be correlated.

 ```
 quip = [